vipuln89/DECaseStudy/README.md

-Download the data - https://s3-eu-west-1.amazonaws.com/csparkdata/ol_cdump.json using following command -
+Download the data - https://s3-eu-west-1.amazonaws.com/csparkdata/ol_cdump.json using following command:

 wget --continue https://s3-eu-west-1.amazonaws.com/csparkdata/ol_cdump.json -O /tmp/ol_cdump.json

-Update the path in line 13 to point to the location you download this data in Ensure that Python and Spark are installed on the machine
+Update the path in line 13 to point to the location you download this data in

+Ensure that Python and Spark are installed on the machine

 Please use the JSON file (140MB, ol_cdump.json) and perform the following: